KarakulakTulay/KarakulakTulay/README.md

 - 👋 Hi there, I’m Tülay!
 - I’m a data enthusiast and bioinformatician.
-- I'm interested in data curation, big data analysis, modeling biomolecule structures, cancer progression and web development.
+- I'm interested in R package development, data curation, big data analysis, and web development.

 <!---
 KarakulakTulay/KarakulakTulay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.